Water sampling – Turon River near Sunny Corner

 Next steps

-The EPA will continue to undertake seasonal water quality monitoring at recreational locations downstream of the Sunny Corner mine with additional rounds proposed for winter 2024, spring 2024 and summer 2024/25.
+The EPA will continue to undertake seasonal water quality monitoring at recreational locations downstream of the Sunny Corner mine with additional rounds proposed for spring 2024 and summer 2024/25.
 This summary report will be updated as results come in.

 References